Finite-momentum Cooper pairing in proximitized altermagnets: Introduction

-\textit{Introduction.}\textemdash The interplay of magnetism and superconductivity gives rise to various exotic phenomena and constitutes one of the current research focuses of condensed matter physics~\citep{Buzdin05RMP,Bergeret05RMP,Keizer06Nature,Robinson10Science,linder15nphys,Eschrig15RPP,Bergeret18RMP}.
-In particular, a finite magnetization could generate Cooper pairs with finite center of mass momentum in a ferromagnetic medium close to a superconductor~\citep{Ryazanov01PRL, Kontos02PRL,Blum02PRL,Hart17Nphys,Chen18NC,CLi18NMat} [sketched in Figs.~\ref{fig:contrast}(a,c)].
-This leads to an oscillating order parameter along the direction normal to the ferromagnet-superconductor interfaces.
-In Josephson junctions, the finite-momentum pairing can also lead to a switchable $\pi$-state~\cite{Bulaevskii78SSC,Buzdin82JETP}, which has important applications in superconducting circuits~\citep{Mooij99Science,Ioffe99Nature,Feofanov10Nphys}.
+Cooper pairs are fundamental to the phenomenon of superconductivity and play a vital role in the emergence of its unique properties such as perfect electrical conductivity and Meissner effect~\cite{Tinkmann04book}.
+Conventionally, Cooper pairs consist of electrons with opposite spins and momenta, thus carrying zero total momentum.
+The interplay of magnetism and superconductivity gives rise to various intriguing and exotic phenomena, making it one of the current research focuses in condensed matter physics~\citep{Buzdin05RMP,Bergeret05RMP,Keizer06Nature,Robinson10Science,linder15nphys,Eschrig15RPP,Bergeret18RMP}.
+In particular, a finite magnetization can induce Cooper pairs with finite center-of-mass momentum~\cite{Fulde1964PR,LarkinJETP}, which can be observed, e.g., in a 2D superconductor subjected to an applied magnetic field~\cite{Uji06PRL,Lortz06PRL,ZhuZ21Science,Wan23Nature} or a ferromagnetic medium close to a superconductor~\citep{Ryazanov01PRL, Kontos02PRL,Blum02PRL,Hart17Nphys,Chen18NC,CLi18NMat} [see Figs.~\ref{fig:contrast}\textbf{a} and \ref{fig:contrast}\textbf{c} for an illustration].
+The finite-momentum pairing manifests as an oscillating order parameter in real space.
+In Josephson junctions, the ground state usually has no phase difference across the junction and is referred to a 0-junction.
+However, the finite magnetization may produce an intrinsic $\pi$ phase difference, forming a so-called $\pi$-junction~\cite{Bulaevskii78SSC,Buzdin82JETP}.
+Notably, a switchable $\pi$ state of Josephson junction holds important applications in superconducting circuits and qubits~\citep{Mooij99Science,Ioffe99Nature,Feofanov10Nphys}.

-Recently, the altermagnetism, a third magnetic phase beyond conventional ferromagnetism and antiferromagnetism, has been discovered in a number of collinear magnetic materials including RuO$_{2}$~\citep{Smejkal22prxa,KHAhn19PRB}, KRu$_{4}$O$_{8}$~\citep{Smejkal22prxa} and Mn$_{5}$Si$_{3}$~\citep{Helena20arXiv}, and attracted considerable attention~\citep{Mazin21PNAS,Smejkal22prxc,FengZX22NC,Betancourt23prl,Mazin23arXiv}.
-It features strongly anisotropic spin splittings of electronic bands with particular symmetry (e.g., a $d$-wave-like magnetism) but zero net magnetization~\citep{Smejkal22prxa,Smejkal22prxc} [Fig.~\ref{fig:contrast}(b)].
-This leads to many intriguing properties and functionalities, such as high-efficiency spin current generation~\citep{Gonzalez21prl} and giant tunneling magnetoresistance~\citep{DFShao21NC,Smejkal22PRXb}.
-However, the interplay between altermagnetism and superconductivity is poorly explored so far.